Hiropey/JapaSty/README.md

 - create your account and make your profile

 Post
 - if you have a trouble living in Japan, create your forum and you can ask for help
+- if you need a travel guide in Japan, you can ask for it in the matching section
-- if you're willing to help somebody, search a forum and you can post your tip
+- if you're willing to help somebody, search a forum and you can post a comment

 Read
-- Search for past archives of forums to find out the best infomations for your problem in Japan
+- Search for past archives of forums to find out the best solutions for the trouble you have in Japan

 ## Author
 Hiropey